-- Patient Centered Outcomes Research Institute, and the National Cancer Institute (NCI)/National Institutes of Health (NIH) which provides funding for the WISDOM trial - The University of California, Sanford Health, University of Chicago, University of Alabama at Birmingham, Louisiana State University, Diagnostic Center for Women (the study team) - Color Genomics, the lab providing the genetic test (if applicable) - Mammosphere, the breast health records request portal (if you choose to use it) - Service provider for data management & IT The Data Safety and Monitoring Board, a selected group of scientists who oversee the quality of the study and evaluate the risks to study participants
+- Patient Centered Outcomes Research Institute, Mt.
+Zion Health Fund, Breast Cancer Research Foundation, Safeway Foundation and the National Cancer Institute (NCI)/National Institutes of Health (NIH) which provide funding for the WISDOM trial - The University of California, University of Chicago, University of Alabama at Birmingham, Weill Cornell Medicine, DHR Health Institute for Research and Development, Center for Women, (the study team), and other medical providers that may recommend the study to their patients (example: One Medical, a membershipbased primary care practice). - Color Health, the lab providing the genetic test (if applicable) - MEDEloop, the breast health records request portal (if you choose to use it) - Service provider for data management & IT - The Data Safety and Monitoring Board, a selected group of scientists who oversee the quality of the study and evaluate the risks to study participants